 Weight: 250 g (.55 lbs)

 Into kayaking, canoeing, or snorkeling?
 No problem.
-The Olympus TG-5 can survive under 50 feet of water.
+The Olympus TG-5 compact camera can survive under 50 feet of water… which is why we named it the best waterproof camera this year.

 Into rock climbing, skateboarding, or extreme sports?
 This little gem can withstand up to 7-foot drops.

 Love to go out on the slopes in the winter?
-The TG-5 works great in freezing temperatures.
+The TG-5 works great in freezing temperatures, as does its successor, the Tough TG-6 (see full review).

-For Instagram you don’t really need high resolution photos, so the 12MP sensor won’t be a downer there.
-In fact, Olympus is known for putting excellent lenses on their point-and-shoots, yielding beautifully sharp, contrasty shots that look great straight out of camera.
+For Instagram, you don’t really need high resolution photos, so the 12MP sensor won’t be a downer there.
+In fact, Olympus is known for putting excellent lenses on their point-and-shoots, yielding beautifully sharp, contrasty shots that look great straight out of the camera.

-Other features include image stabilization, focus stacking, and action track sensors that record the location, temperature, direction, and altitude of where your image was shot.
+Other features include image stabilization, focus stacking (guide), and action track sensors that record the location, temperature, direction, and altitude of where your image was shot.
 For action shots, the TG-5 also comes with a speedy 20 fps burst rate.

 Of course, if you’re not out in places you’d be afraid to take a more expensive camera or smartphone, the Olympus Tough TG-5 won’t be much of a draw.
 But for those who are into hardcore adventure and like to share their exploits with the Instagram world, the TG-5 is one of the best options out there.